-- 1. Meet all requirements for Incident Staff/Search Manager IV2. - 2.
-Be at least 21 years of age. - 3.
+- 1. Meet all requirements for Incident Staff/Search Manager IV:2. - 2.
+Be at least 21 years of age;- - 3.
 Complete ICS-400, Advanced Incident Command System; - 4.
 Complete a minimum total of 80 hours of classroom training in Search and Rescue management.
 Classes which may be used to satisfy this requirement include, but not limited to: - a.
 ICS-300 (24 hours); - b.
 ICS-400 (16 hours); - c.
 Managing Search Operations (40 hours); - d.
 Managing the Search Function (40 hours); - e.
 Managing Land Search Operations (40 hours); - f.
 Practical Search Operations (40 hours); - g.
 Search Manager for Ground Search and Rescue (24 hours); - h.
 Planning Section Chief for Search and Rescue (24 hours); - i.
 National Inland SAR Planning Course (40 hours); - j.
 National Basic Inland SAR Course (20 hours); - k.
 Virginia Management Team Member (40 hours); - 1.
 Virginia Management Team Leader (40 hours); - m.
 Incident Commander for Ground Search and Rescue (32 hours); - n.
 Lost Person Behavior (8 to 32 hours); - o.
 Urban Search and Investigation (16 hours); - p.
 Wide Area Search (24 hours); - q.
 Other approved equivalent classes, as recommended by the CTO and approved by the Board of Directors - 5.
 Document mission/simulation experience as follows: - a.
 Field Team Leader or equivalent on 6 tasks.
 No more than three of these tasks may have occurred during simulations. - b.
 Serve in a base position in Operations or Plans on at least 4 incidents. - c.
 Serve as Plans Section Chief, Operations Section Chief (OPS), deputy OPS, division supervisor, or Search Manager on one shift during a mission. - 6.
-Receive a favorable written performance evaluation from the Search Manager or supervisor for the four incidents serving in a base position. - 7.
-Be proposed for Search Manager -III certification by an ASRC Search Manager at an ASRC Board of Director's business meeting; and - 8.
-Receive a simple majority of the vote of the member's group. - 9.
-Receive a favorable two-thirds or greater vote of those ASRC Board of Directors present at Board meeting.
+Receive a favorable written performance evaluation from the Search Manager or supervisor for the four incidents serving in a base positioni. - 6.7.
+Receive a favorable simple majority vote of the member's group. - Be proposed for Search Manager -III certification by the Group Training Officer an ASRC Search-Manager at an ASRC Board of Director's business-meeting;; and- - 7-9.
+Receive a favorable two-thirds or greater vote of those ASRC Board of Directors present at the meeting.